catseye/Chrysoberyl/article/Project Dependencies.md

 ====================

 These are the things you might need to use the things produced by Cat's Eye Technologies.
-I mean software.

-To start, you usually need a relatively Unix-like environment.
-That could be Linux or FreeBSD.
-These days, it could probably be MacOS.
-On Windows, Cygwin or SFU or whatever does that these day might be enough.
+I mean software — the interpreters and compilers for the programming languages our projects are written in, and the platforms or operating systems that they run on.

 It should be noted that [The Cat's Eye Technologies Platform][], which is based on NetBSD, was put together specifically for this purpose.
+Most of the dependency versions listed below, are the same as those in The Platform (suggesting that this document may merge with The Platform somehow in the future.)
-It should work on QEMU or other x86-based IBM PC-architecture emulators, and possibly even on x86-based IBM PCs, if they can run NetBSD.
+The Platform runs under QEMU, and possibly under other x86-based IBM PC-architecture emulators, and possibly even on actual x86-based computers, if they can run NetBSD.

 Stuff written in compiled languages needs to be built before it can run.